I’m not sure why I have a thing for old chairs. I think it might go back to my childhood and the story of Goldilocks and the 3 bears.

 Use scissors to cut some straight pieces of tape to fit the corners so you don’t have to trim them.

 Always always wear a mask when spray painting, but especially if you’re doing it inside a garage like I am.
-Even though I have a big open door nearby for ventilation I still wear a mask for protection, and I leave the area as soon as I’m done to let things dry and also to let the over spray settle.

 It was a rather humid day so drying time was taking much longer.
 I just left them out in my portable garage until the next day.